knocte/2fsharp/typescript2fsharp.md

 * You don't need the `function` keyword.
 Use `let` instead (which is also used to declare variables, not only to define functions/methods).
 * You don't need the `return` keyword.
 The last element of the function is the value to be returned.
-* Indentations works via 4-space (or 2) like TypeScript.
+* Indentations works via 4-space (or 2) like Python.
 * Specifying types is always optional, except in very special cases when the compiler cannot infer them.

 If you want to specify the types in the sample above, it would become: